twhogan34/ruby_practice/TDD_project/README.md

-#Person Project
+#TDD Project

-This is a README file for my new person project
+This is a README file for my new TDD project, an arithmetic machine